PrakharNagpal/Heirloom/README.md

 pictures of her."* That is an ethical line before it is an aesthetic one.

 The drawings do not depend on the reading language — the caption changes, the scene does not — so a panel is drawn once per memory and reused across all four.
-The seeded memory's six pages ship in `/public/storybook/`, which is why the book opens in a tenth of a second and works with the network off.
+The demo memory's six pages ship in `/public/storybook/`, which is why the book opens in a tenth of a second and works with the network off.